 Oldest bars in Boston

-According to local lore, the Warren Tavern has been in its current location on Pleasant Street (near the Bunker Hill Monument) since 1780, making it the oldest tavern in Massachusetts.
+The Warren Tavern has been in its current location on Pleasant Street (near the Bunker Hill Monument) since 1780, making it the oldest tavern in Massachusetts.
 When it was built, so the story goes, it replaced a nearby tavern burned down by the British troops either during the battle of Bunker Hill or another skirmish.
 The tavern was named for Dr. Joseph Warren, a patriot leader killed at Bunker Hill.
 This historic community regained its social gathering place, which has since been shuttered only for short periods.
 It’s safe to say that drinking here means you are, in spirit at least, “keeping company with” the likes of Paul Revere, Benjamin Franklin, and George Washington, all onetime clients.

-Whilst many ancient taverns around the city can likely boast Paul Revere having drank there, fewer may say the same about Charles Dickens.
+Quite a few taverns around the city can likely boast Paul Revere having drank there, fewer may say the same about Charles Dickens.
 The Last Hurrah, located inside the Omni Parker House hotel, which itself dates to 1855, claims the much-traveled Charles Dickens as a reveler and guest.
 It was here that Dickens first read his magnificent novel, A Christmas Carol, in America.
 The then-Parker House Hotel had become a gathering place for transcendentalists and writers such as Ralph Waldo Emerson, Nathaniel Hawthorne, Oliver Wendell Holmes, and Henry Wadsworth Longfellow.
 Their Saturday Club salons counted Henry David Thoreau, Henry James and Dickens as guests.
 Today, The Last Hurrah has the feel of a gentlemen’s club, but its walls tell a more modern story as a place of political movers and shakers.
 Still, alongside an impressive whiskey menu, there’s the Dickens Punch to enjoy.

 Overlooking Copley Square from the Fairmont Copley Plaza Hotel, this bar isn’t as old as many in the city claim, but it has been a place to enjoy a well-made drink for well over a hundred years.
 Originally called the Copley Café, which opened in 1912 alongside the hotel, the room underwent several transformations over the years.
 The Copley Café became the Merry- Go-Round Bar in 1934, complete with a merry-go-round; in 1978, it was simply The Plaza Bar and Dining Room; then in 1996 it became The Oak Room and racked up considerable standing among Boston’s Back Bay set.
 Though seemingly clad in oak paneling, the plaster walls were actually a trompe l’oeil, merely giving the appearance of wood.
 In 2011, the Oak Room was gutted, leaving a similar feeling amongst its fans, but the stunning transformation into a bright, shimmering bar and lounge befits the hotel’s jazz age birth.